Over 60 Online Travel Booking Statistics (2021)

 While many customers get their information via mobile, they still move to desktop when making their bookings.
 Not only is this inconvenient for the customer, but it makes no sense from a travel company perspective either.

 Understanding the latest statistics is the key to understanding how customers are interacting with travel companies and what improvements you should make in the near future.
 By paying close attention, you can adapt your sales funnel to make booking a trip as easy and convenient as possible.
+At Stratos Jets you can rent a private jet online.

 Before we break down the nitty-gritty, here are the most important statistics you need to know: